MaxBush6299/audithelpers/docs/PIPELINE_PLAN.md

 1. Accepts an Excel file containing PI calibration elements
 2. Accepts one or more PowerPoint files containing evidence slides
 3. Processes through extraction, matching, and LLM evaluation
-4. Produces a final evaluation report
+4. Produces a final evaluation report (Word/DOCX)
+5. Provides a Streamlit web UI for easy operation

 ---